Do you want to generate UFI with your own software? UFI Generator source code: C# UFI Generator

 In this case, you are obliged to generate UFI and then report the information as part of the notification to the poison centers.
 Also, companies that buy ready-made mixes and then change their name, must report the product under a new name with the original UFI of purchases mixtures.
 On the contrary, distributors who only resell products and do not interfere with the product's formula or label are exempted from the new obligations.

 To create UFI, a company identification number and a numerical product designation, the so-called numerical formula code, are required.
 The formula code number can be any number from 0 to about 268 million.
-Users can now prepare for the new product identification system well in advance.
-To create a UFI, the aforementioned numerical product designation is required.
 Companies must choose a sustainable form of product numbering to avoid confusion and code duplication.
 It is possible to use both the existing product code system you have introduced in your company, such as recipe codes or product groups, or part of the EAN code.

 How does the UFI itself actually look and how should it be presented?
 The abbreviation "UFI" is universal and remains unchanged in all European Union languages.
 It also precedes the code itself.
 The UFI must also be listed on the label.
 There are two ways to present it:

-By 2025 at the latest, this code will have to be listed on the labels of all products that are classified as hazardous to human health or physical effects.
-It will also be submitted along with other information from the Safety Data Sheet as part of a notification to the PCN system in a form of PCN dossier.
+From 2025, this code will have to be mandatory on the labels of all products classified as hazardous to human health or based on physical effects.
+It shall also be sent to the PCN system in the form of a PCN dossier together with other information from the safety data sheet as part of the notification.
 Products that are not classified as hazardous or classified only as environmental hazards are not required to have UFI and to be reported.
 However, it is recommended that the code and subsequent notification is used to facilitate possible communication between the poison control center and the emergency call.

 The information required for notification was extended in comparison to the current system.
 For example, a complete chemical formula is now required, which means components classified as both hazardous and non-hazardous, the type and size of packaging, the product category according to the harmonized European Product Categorization System (EuPCS), hazard information, labeling elements, toxicological information and information on physico-chemical properties.